ntjrensen/lta-hhs-fairnessawareness/docs/TUTORIAL.md

 This file determines part of the configuration of the template.

-- default parameters for the reports if \$params does not exist (see below)
+- default parameters for the reports if the variable \$params does not exist (see below)
 - research settings that are used to build paths and captions
 - the location of the data